Our Dream Toddler Garden Update

 Toddler Friendly Garden – The Plan

 What I liked about it was the idea of different zones in the garden, hidden areas and making a feature out of play equipment – like the house.
 So, my first job was to make a list of the lovely things I was hoping to have in our garden.
-Over the next 10 posts I will be posting ideas and great resource finds to go with things on my wish list.
+You’ll see separate post for different aspects of the garden at the end of this post.
+They include ideas and great resource finds to go with things on my wish list.
 I’ll also be sharing our wilderness as it transforms into a beautiful oasis for our family; well fingers crossed that’s the plan!

 The Wish List